ParisNeo/ConfigGuard/docs/usage.rst

     except Exception as e:
         print(f"Import failed: {e}")

-This covers the main workflows for using ConfigMaster effectively.
+This covers the main workflows for using ConfigGuard effectively.
 Check the :doc:`api` reference for detailed class and method information.